Elshaden/popup-card/README.md

 #### Creating Popup Cards

-When creating a popup card in the Nova admin panel, pay special attention to the **name** field:
+When creating a popup card in the Nova admin panel

 1. The **name** field must be unique for each popup card
 2. This name is used to reference the popup card in your code via the `->name()` method
 3. The popup card must be created in the admin panel **before** it can be displayed in your code

-For example, if you want to use `->name('2fa-reminder')` in your code, you must first create a popup card with the name "2fa-reminder" in the Nova admin panel.

 #### User Interaction